jschell12/mysql_binlog_kinesis_producer/README.md

 # mysql_binlog_kinesis_producer
 Batch MySQL binary log records to AWS Kinesis Firehose.

-NOTE: This app has not yet been used in a production environment.
+NOTE: This project has not yet been used in a production environment.

 ## Getting Started